-- 1. To elect the three (3) Class I Directors identified in this Proxy Statement for a term of three (3) years (Proposal No. 1); - 2
+- 1. To elect the three (3) Class III Directors identified in this Proxy Statement for a term of three (3) years (Proposal No. 1); - 2.
+To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal year 2023 (Proposal No. 2);

-- 2. To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal year 2024 (Proposal No. 2); and - 3.
-To conduct an advisory vote to approve the executive compensation of the Company's named executive officers as disclosed in this Proxy Statement (Proposal No. 3).
+- 3. To conduct an advisory vote to approve the executive compensation of the Company's named executive officers as disclosed in this Proxy Statement (Proposal No. 3); and - 4.
+To conduct an advisory vote on the frequency of holding future advisory votes on executive compensation (Proposal No. 4).